okatsn/OkRegistry/README.md

 Without these information, `YourPackage` can only be added through `pkg> "https://github.com/okatsn/YourPackage.jl.git"` for example.
 Besides, you can only access the history (a different "version") by `git clone [URL]` and then `git checkout [commit-hash]`.
-Furthermore, no compatibility check to prevent potential fail of a project relies on `YourPackage`.
+Furthermore, no compatibility check to prevent potential fail of a project relies on `YourPackage` and thus difficult to reproduce a certain state.

 ### When should I update my local registry?
 You should update the registry when `YourPackage` has a **meaningful change that should be immediately applied by other** package/project depends on it **through `pkg> add`**.